-I recently caught up with one of our expert panel members, Paul Malyon of Experian QAS, to find out more.
+I recently caught up with one of our expert panel members, Paul Malyon of Experian Data Quality, to find out more.
 Paul is one of 13 members of the ODUG, lead by Heather Savory.

 Dylan Jones: How did the ODUG come about Paul, what was the driver for it?

 Paul Malyon: In general, there is an overwhelming desire for greater transparency with data that offers more accountability, better involvement and engagement as well as real cost savings – similar to the scrutiny on government spending via the release of COINS data in 2010.

 It’s important to note that while the previous releases of data and current release schedules (as detailed by each Government department on data.gov.uk) may have been driven by a combination of reasons, these may not always have been influenced by the end user: the public and companiesbusinesses.